kingskiller7/AiOrg.-CLI/README.md

 # AI Organization

-This project implements a hierarchical crew of AI agents designed to accomplish complex tasks.
-The system is built with a Python backend using FastAPI and CrewAI, and a modern web interface developed with Next.js.
+This project implements a hierarchical organization of AI agents designed to accomplish complex tasks.
+The system is built with a Python backend using FastAPI, and a modern web interface developed with Next.js.
 This allows for a powerful and flexible way to automate and delegate complex workflows.

 ## Features